frangoteam/FUXA/README.md

 ## Issues
 If you identify any errors, or have an idea for an improvement, please open an [issue](/../../issues).

+## Let us know!
+We’d be really happy if you send us your own shapes in order to collect a library to share it with others.
+Just send an email to 4frango@gmail.com and do let us know if you have any questions or suggestions regarding our work.

 ## Thank you!
 - [SVG-edit](https://github.com/SVG-Edit/svgedit)